Ever get tired of wearing only solid colors? I mean, how interesting can your combinations of gray, white, khaki, and navy really get?

 Sure, you may throw in teal, eggplant, or plum once in a while, but still, things tend to get boring fast.

 Hence, the importance of pattern!
-You should include pattern in your everyday outfits.
-Pattern will add some dimension, texture, and visual interest to whatever you’re wearing.
+You should have at least a little pattern in your outfits every day.
+They’ll add some dimension, texture, and visual interest to whatever you’re wearing.

 What’s that, you say?
-You’re not sure exactly how to incorporate pattern with other items in your closet?
+You’re not sure exactly how to wear pattern with other items in your closet?

 Well, good thing you’re here with us today.